realholgi/433MHzForArduino/RemoteSwitch library/readme.txt

    changed.
  - By default, 16 instead of 8 repeats are sent.
  - Support for Arduino 1.0.
+ - Added Datasheet PT2262, which (or equivalent) is often used in the transmitters.

 RemoteSwitch library v2.1.1 (20110920) for Arduino 0022
  - Improved RemoteReceiver::isReceiving